Let Us Be Your Partner in Recovery

 Substance Abuse & Mental Health in College Students

 Substance use disorders often go hand-in-hand with mental and/or behavioral health disorders.
-Sometimes, people who are experiencing the unpleasant effects of a mental health condition turn to alcohol and/or drugs to self-medicate.
+Sometimes, people who are experiencing the unpleasant effects of a mental health condition turn to substances to self-medicate.
 Sometimes, people who are prescribed medications for mental or behavioral health disorders begin to misuse or abuse those drugs.
 In other instances, alcohol or drug abuse can trigger mental health disorders or increase the severity of unpleasant symptoms, leading to a vicious cycle.

 How long does drug addiction treatment take?

 The amount of time you will need to attend drug addiction treatment will depend on numerous factors, including the severity of your substance use disorder, whether or not you have a co-occurring mental or behavioral health condition, the amount of support you receive at home, your risk of relapse, and much more.
 Generally speaking, recovery is a lifelong process.
 At Miracles in Action, we provide ongoing support and comprehensive aftercare services to our patients.
 No matter where you are in your recovery, you can count on our team to be there for you every step of the way.